BAN-Master-Thesis-2024/Thesis/README.md

 ### About Repository
-This repository contains main coding files for analysis conducted for our master thesis at NHH during the Spring of 2024.
+This repository contains main coding files and replicational data for analysis conducted for our master thesis at NHH during the Spring of 2024.

-#### By
+##### By
 Eirik Hiis Bergh
 Casper Lustrup Karlsen